PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 #### Rate Controller Architecture/Form

-PX4 supports two (mathematically equivalent) forms of the PID rate controller in a single mixed implementation: Parallel and Ideal.
+PX4 supports two (mathematically equivalent) forms of the PID rate controller in a single mixed implementation: Parallel and Standard.

 ![PID_Mixed](../../images/mc_pid_tuning/PID_algorithm_Mixed.png)
 <!-- The drawing is on draw.io: https://drive.google.com/file/d/1hXnAJVRyqNAdcreqNa5W4PQFkYnzwgOO/view?usp=sharing -->
+- _G(s)_ represents the angular rates dynamics of a vehicle
+- _r_ is the rate setpoint
+- _y_ is the body angular rate (measured by a gyro)
+- _e_ is the error between the rate setpoint and the measured rate
+- _u_ is the output of the PID controller

 > **Note** The derivative term (**D**) is on the feedback path in order to avoid an effect known as the [derivative kick](http://brettbeauregard.com/blog/2011/04/improving-the-beginner%E2%80%99s-pid-derivative-kick/).